MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 When you want to add a new note, you would expect the keyboard to auto-activate and set focus to the title field.
 If you are viewing an existing note then you would expect the note to be displayed (with the option to edit) and only present the keyboard when a field is clicked on.

 How does the app know if we want to edit/create or view a new note?
-Well, it doesn't.
+It doesn't!
 You will need to implement this logic.
 You can create an `edit` variable that can be set in much the same way as the display note.
-However, it's a good time to think about design from a user experience perspective and how we can infer behaviour logic.
+However, it's a good time to think about design from a user experience perspective.

-For example, if a Note has no title or content, it stands to reason that you would want to edit it by default as an empty note isn't very informative.
+For example, if a Note has no title or content, it stands to reason that you would want to edit it by default, as an empty note isn't very informative.
 Let's add an `edit` variable flag and have it set when a `didSet` is called on our note.

 > [action]